Ali Partovi: iLike

-Initially, Apple was interested in purchasing iLike because Jobs was impressed by the product and the team.
-However, Partovi cost the acquisition by telling Steve Jobs that they were worth three times as much as Jobs was offering ($50 million).
-When iLike did not have a competing offer, Jobs ended negotiations.
-Partovi refers to the Steve Jobs encounter as one of his "most painful memories".

 Code.org

 Ali and Hadi created Code.org in 2013 as a non-profit initiative to promote computer science, and the two brothers funded the initiative.
 They believe that everyone in the world should be able to read and write code, yet many American public schools don't offer computer science classes.
 Ali and Hadi launched a short video featuring Mark Zuckerberg, Bill Gates, Jack Dorsey, and others to inspire kids to learn how to code.
-This video garnered over 15 million views on Youtube.
+This video garnered over 15 million views on YouTube.
 Ali also helped establish Hour of Code, a tutorial that introduces students to programming.

 Angel Investing

 From 1998 to 2017, Ali has backed major tech companies, including Facebook, Airbnb, Dropbox, Uber, and Zappos.
 Ali and his twin brother Hadi have been identified as the most prominent angel investors, with their portfolios having a very high number of now successful companies.
 They state that they fund people based on their tech talent.
 However, Ali stopped angel investing in 2017.

 Although Partovi has backed many tech startups, in the beginning, he was afraid of investing in ventures he thought were terrible ideas.
 However, many of these companies turned out to be successful.
 One of such companies is Google.
 He was afraid of betting on a search engine since there was too much competition.
 Another missed opportunity was PayPal.
 Ali says, “I wish at that time someone had told me that, like, if one of the smartest people you know starts a company, just don't ask questions.
 Figure out how to invest in it.”

-Once Ali was having lunch with a Wall Street journalist and Brian Chesky was at the table next to them.
-Brian propositioned Airbnb because he overheard that Ali was an angel investor, but Ali didn't follow up.
-This caused Ali to miss out on Airbnb as an early investor, but he was able to invest later at a higher valuation.